 It isn’t surprising that emotions can sometimes boil over.
-Earlier this year a Montana woman who was participating in a mediation is alleged to have slammed documents on the table, saying: “This is my final offer that you are going to sign!”
+A Montana woman who was participating in a mediation was alleged to have once slammed documents on the table, saying: “This is my final offer that you are going to sign!”
 According to witnesses, she then pointed a loaded firearm at the opposing team and, during the ensuing struggle to remove the firearm from her, bit one of the men restraining her.

 Clearly, this is an extreme way of expressing emotions and this type of behaviour would be counterproductive in any negotiation.
 So, what is the best way to deal emotions in negotiations?

 One way in which emotions impact negotiations is how we feel right at the start, when we sit down at the negotiating table.

 Negotiating with Emotion, a recent paper in the Harvard Business Review by Kimberley Leary, Julianna Pillemer and Michael Wheeler, examines multiple studies about the emotions experienced by negotiators before and during negotiations.
 The authors conclude that anxiety about negotiating is caused by three factors: lack of control, unpredictability and the absence of feedback on the negotiator’s performance.

 Feelings of lack of control and unpredictability can be reduced by good preparation and planning.